-You may remember our staircase makeover from a few years ago, but we’ve revamped the tutorial so it’s now better than ever!
-A staircase is often one of the first things you see when you step into a house and can really set the tone for the rest of the decor.
-Today we’re sharing how we stripped and refinished it.
+A staircase is often one of the first things you see when you step into a house so a staircase makeover can really set the tone for the rest of the decor.
+Today we’re sharing how we stripped and refinished our stairs.

 The stairs were carpeted with a grey berber runner that had seen better days.

 We considered removing the carpet permanently and leaving the stairs bare after re-staining them, but it would have been too slippery.